tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration-oracle-database-at-azure.md

 > [!Note]
 > If you plan to use a private endpoint with a Azure Blob Storage and nfs mount, please make sure to deploy a [local NVA](https://techcommunity.microsoft.com/blog/fasttrackforazureblog/creating-a-local-network-virtual-appliance-in-azure-for-oracle-databaseazure/4218101) into a different subnet within the same VNet as your ODAA relies.

-Scenario-4: Data Pump with Azure NetApp Files or Azure Vitual Machine with nfs mount
+Scenario-4: Data Pump with Azure NetApp Files or Azure Virtual Machine with nfs mount

 :::image type="content" source="./media/oracle-migration/oracle-database-at-azure-data-pump-migration-scenario-4.png" alt-text="Diagram shows modified versions of scenario 2."Lightbox="./media/oracle-migration/oracle-database-at-azure-data-pump-migration-scenario-4.png":::